michelfrjf614/InstallHassio/README.md

 # C - Built the certification to Mosquittto and firmware ESP8266

 1. sudo curl -L https://raw.githubusercontent.com/michelfrjf614/InstallHassio/main/certificates/certificates.sh | bash -s
+   - Update the IP on domain from duckdns;
+   - Get rha address showed in the final on terminal

 # D - Commands to hekp you